dimaka-love/interface/README.md

 API incoming
 See how it is used in our game.
 TODO: add link

-## Features (not ready yet)

-- two different themes: [Material-UI](http://material-ui.com/) and [Arwes](https://arwes.dev/).
-- highly customizable for the user end

 ## UI Components

 ### HUD

-These comonents are using React for now.
+These comonents are using React DOM for now.
 But for the better performance I have plans to render them using canvas.

 - [ ] Rotate device overlay
-- [ ] Touch controls
+- [ ] Inventory
-- [ ] Hotbar
+- [ ] Players Tab
+- [X] Touch controls
+- [X] Hotbar
-- [ ] Waila
+- [X] Waila
 - [ ] Wearable armor state (such as jetpacks engine state)

 ### Other

-Other components is a React components that are not used in HUD:
+Other components is a React DOM components that are not used in HUD:

- - [ ] Main Menu pages
+ - [ ] Main Menu, loading and other screens
- - [ ] Pause Menu
+ - [X] Pause Menu
+ - [X] Basic settings Menu with localStorage
- - [ ] Settings Menu
+ - [ ] Settings Menu for controls

+## Other Things to do

+- [ ] highly customizable for the user end